 It happens most often to people who have AIDS, which attacks the immune system.
 But people who have some types of cancer or take drugs that keep their body from rejecting a transplanted organ also have a higher risk.

-People who have multiple sclerosis, which attacks the central nervous system, or other immune system problems, like rheumatoid arthritis or lupus, may be at risk too.
+People who take medication for multiple sclerosis, which attacks the central nervous system, or other immune system problems, like rheumatoid arthritis or lupus, may be at risk too.
 U.S. safety officials have said that PML may be a possible side effect of some drugs used to treat multiple sclerosis after a small number of people who used them got it.

 If your doctor thinks you might have PML, they'll scan your brain with a magnetic resonance imaging machine (MRI).
 This uses powerful magnets and radio waves to make a detailed picture.
 They'll look for lesions -- spots of damaged tissue -- that show the disease is there.

 If an MRI doesn't give a clear picture, they might do a brain biopsy.
 They'll take a small sample of tissue from your brain to look at under a microscope for signs of the disease.

-Your doctor might also take a sample of the fluid around your brain and spinal cord by using a spinal tap -- a needle put into your lower back.
+Your doctor might also order a lumbar puncture (spinal tap) to take a sample of the fluid around your brain and spinal cord for testing.

 The best way to treat PML is to fight whatever has made your immune system weak.
 You might take drugs that attack the virus that causes AIDS (HIV) or avoid drugs that affect your immune system.
 You also might need to avoid treatments like chemotherapy, which can put you at higher risk of infections.